Witchester/Blockmancer-games/docs/blockmancer_pixel_creator_asset_spec_ARTIST_BRIEF_v3_FOLDER_STRUCTURE.md

-# Blockmancer Dungeon - Pixel Creator Asset Brief v2
+# Blockmancer Dungeon - Pixel Creator Asset Brief v3 — Canonical Folder Structure Updated

 Generated: 2026-05-20 07:42.
+Updated: 2026-05-20 — added canonical asset folder structure and file placement rules.

 This version replaces short checklist descriptions with explicit artist-facing briefs.
-Each row tells the artist what the asset should communicate, how the state should read, what style cues to follow, and what technical size/frame contract applies.
+Each row tells the artist what the asset should communicate, how the state should read, what style cues to follow, what technical size/frame contract applies, and now also how assets should be placed into the canonical folder structure.

 ## Universal Art Direction